What is CRO?

 - The lead comes to a thank you page, from where they can go to the company’s website via a link

-Your ad, post-click landing page, and homepage are the most important pit stops in your customer’s’ journey.
-Optimizing them guarantees an increase in conversion rates and this is what CRO helps you achieve.
+Your ad, post-click landing page, and homepage are the most important pit stops in your customers’ journey.
+Optimizing them guarantees an increase in conversion rates, which is what CRO helps you achieve.

-The next chapters of this guide are going to show you how you can optimize your ads, post-click landing pages, homepage, and increase your conversion rates.
+The next chapters of this guide will show you how to optimize your ads, post-click landing pages, and homepage and increase your conversion rates.